qualityshepherd/brine/posts/of_yarn_and_bone.md

 - Stone remembers the wall
 - A king's slipper knows the king intimately
 - Dead flowers know death
-- Saliva carries a language.
-Share it to bridge tongues
+- Saliva carries a language; share it to bridge tongues
 - A hanging tree knows how to take life
 - Ash remembers the fire